core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : 4.00 "Bad Request".
 Malformed request.

 Failure:
-: 4.04 "Not Founds". /.well-known/core does not exist or is empty.
+: 4.04 "Not Found". /.well-known/core does not exist or is empty.

 Failure:
 : 5.03 "Service Unavailable".
 Service could not perform the operation.